Are you a participant?

 Brainstorm Ideas for School

-To gather ideas for a school play and vote on the favourite.
+To gather ideas for a school play and vote on the favorite. - “What’s the most creative use for a face mask?”

 A poignant question for the next generation.